mcfnord/rml/src/busto.md

 office and McCann.
 She confirmed that Lindquist assigned McCann to the case because he was running for office at the time and would get free publicity hom the trial.
-And, Robnett recalled that Judge Arend was critical of McCann, so Lindquist wrote the email to make her sorry for

-treating McCann that way.
+And, Robnett recalled that Judge Arend was critical of McCann, so Lindquist wrote the email to make her sorry for treating McCann that way.
 Lindquist told Robnett that it will look really bad when the TNT asked for the email during the next election cycle.

-I find that the allegation in the Merrival Complaint is credible, 13.6., Lindquist drafted the “affidavits of prejudice” email for the purpose of retaliating against Judge Arend for her treatment of McCann.
+I find that the allegation in the Merrival Complaint is credible, 13.6., <mark>Lindquist drafted the “affidavits of prejudice” email for the purpose of retaliating against Judge Arend for her treatment of McCann.
 First, many witnesses confirmed that Lindquist supported McCann’s judicial aspirations in a variety of ways, some of which are described more fully below.
-Witnesses also said that Lindquist saw himself as a judge—maker; one former Superior Court judge said that Lindquist once stated, “I elect judges, the people don"t.“25 Most importantly, Robnett was one of Lindquist’s most trusted deputies at the time and was in a position to share with Lindquist his most intimate confidences.
+Witnesses also said that Lindquist saw himself as a judge—maker; one former Superior Court judge said that Lindquist once stated, “I elect judges, the people don"t."</mark><sup>25</sup> Most importantly, Robnett was one of Lindquist’s most trusted deputies at the time and was in a position to share with Lindquist his most intimate confidences.
 Her recollection is consistent with Penner’s and, in my opinion, she has more to lose than gain from revealing those confidences.

-D. Violation of State and Federal Labor Relations Acts
+# See Violation of State and Federal Labor Relations Acts

 Both the Merrival and the Penner Complaints allege that Lindquist engages in various activities that interfere with the operation of the Pierce County Prosecuting Attorney’s